A startup is essentially an A/B test to understand if a market exists, and growth is the way you measure the success of that.

 Jeremy talks to us about how he leverages data to get amazing insights into what is really normal for a startup based on his firms long experience

 Ben: Welcome to the Masters of Data podcast, the podcast where we bring the human to data.
-In this episode we talked to Jeremy Kaufman, a principle at Scale Venture Partners.
+In this episode we talked to Jeremy Kaufmann, a principle at Scale Venture Partners.
 Scale Venture Partners is a venture capital firm that invests primarily in technology companies that are starting to bring in revenue, and they focus on companies doing business on the Internet, in the cloud, on mobile and delivering the product as a service.
 Scale Venture Partners prides itself on being a data-driven venture capital firm, and we talked to Jeremy about how they leverage data to make better investment decisions and to make their portfolio companies more successful.
 So without any further ado, let's dig in.

-Ben: Welcome everybody to a another episode of the Masters of Data podcast and I'm excited to have Jeremy Kaufman with me here today.
+Ben: Welcome everybody to a another episode of the Masters of Data podcast and I'm excited to have Jeremy Kaufmann with me here today.
 He's a principal at Scale Venture Partners.
 Thanks for spending time with me today, Jeremy.

 Jeremy: Thanks so much for having me.